 - Is there no case for live broadcasting of women’s golf as is the case with the LPGA and the Ladies European Tour?

-- Is the talent on the SA ladies golfing circuit not enough to attract public viewing and support as what we witnessed at the Olympics 2016?
+- Is the talent on the SA ladies golfing circuit not good enough to attract public viewing and support as what we witnessed at the Olympics 2016?

 These are some of the challenges UniMedia are addressing through the PinkStig brand and movement.

 UniMedia has begun to attract sponsors such as Sun International and luxury Italian car brand, Maserati as these companies see the value and potential in the relationship of the sport and the brand appeal to the viewer.